Enrollment is now open for our Winter session 2025 Astrology/Tarot Certification

 We are a modern spiritual practice embracing the scientific world view as written in our Central Doctrine through quantum mechanics, string theory and the depth fields of psychology.

-We are committed to following the pretense of the 5 fold creed in our daily lives and invite others to learn of our ways whenever we are offered the opportunity.
+We are committed to following the pretense of the 4 fold creed in our daily lives and invite others to learn of our ways whenever we are offered the opportunity.

-The Five Fold Creed on
+The Five Fold Creed oF

 the Perennial